Speaks Ukrainian who tried to sink a yacht linked to an oligarch

 Meanwhile, at least half a dozen other yachts linked to Russian oligarchs have stopped transmitting location data in recent weeks, according to MarineTraffic.

-The Galactica Super Nova, a yacht reportedly owned by Russian oil executive Vagit Alekperov, was last recorded leaving the port of Tivat, Montenegro, and sailing into the Adriatic Sea early on March 2, the day after the Montenegrin government announced that the EU would join in imposing sanctions on Russia.
+The Galactica Super Nova, a yacht reportedly owned by Russian oil executive Vagit Alekperov, was last recorded leaving the port of Tivat, Montenegro, and sailing into the Adriatic Sea early on March 2, the day following the Montenegrin government announced that the EU would join in imposing sanctions on Russia.
 While Alekperov has not been sanctioned, he was included in a 2018 US Treasury Department list of Russian oligarchs.

 Georgios Hatzimanolis, a spokesman for MarineTraffic, said the most likely explanation for the lack of location data is that the yachts have turned off AIS, an automatic tracking system.
 International maritime regulations generally require vessels as large as yachts linked to oligarchs to maintain AIS unless they are passing through areas known for piracy, Hatzimanolis said.
-Turning off a transmitter could potentially increase the danger of a collision when ships navigate busy waters.
+Turning off a transmitter might potentially increase the danger of a collision when ships navigate busy waters.

 “It’s unusual,” Hatzimanolis said of yachts going dark.
 “But these are unprecedented times for these yachts and their owners.
 They are trying to stay out of the way and get to destinations where they won’t be penalized.”